 How long does it take to process?

-You should receive the search results within 15 working days.
+Under normal circumstances, you should receive the search results within ten working days.

 Please note that we do not provide a service for expediting searches.
 All searches are treated equally, so the searches that arrive at our offices sooner will be processed sooner.

-If you have not received your search results after 15 working days, please contact us for an update on the progress of your search.
+If you have not received your search results after seven working days, please contact us for an update on the progress of your search.

 The cut off point for accepting new searches each day is 10.30am.
 If we receive your search request after this time we will begin processing it the following working day.